adapter-hub/adapters/adapter_docs/adapter_composition.md

 model.active_adapters = ac.Stack("a", "b", "c")
 ```

+Since v3.2.0, stacking is also supported for prefix tuning.
+Stacked prefixes are prepended to the input states from right to left, i.e. `Stack("a", "b", "c")` will first prepend prefix states for "a" to the input vectors, then prepend "b" to the resulting vectors etc.

 In v1.x of `adapter-transformers`, stacking adapters was done using a list of adapter names, i.e. the example from above would be defined as `["a", "b", "c"]`.
 For backwards compatibility, you can still do this, although it is recommended to use the new syntax.